Ollie-Ogden/4th-Year-Project/README.md

 # 4th-Year-Project
 The Code for all my 4th year project.

-My project is based on creating clean images from radiotelescopes using the Discrete Fourier Transform and the CLEAN algorithm
+My project is based on creating clean images from radio telescopes using the Discrete Fourier Transform and the CLEAN algorithm
-This file will start off with the intial code in MATLAB using the 1D nuDFT and a 1D CLEAN algorithm and then go into using use Fourier series for the 2D DFT and then 2D a CLEAN algorithm for that as awell.
+This file will start off with the intial code in MATLAB using the 1D nuDFT and a 1D CLEAN algorithm and then go into using use DFT and nuDFT for 2D and 3D real and simulated data, all scripts also inclde a CLEAN algorithm.
+All data was run using Code:Blocks, but it should compile using any compiler.

-Since this code started to take too long to run, the project was switched over to C, where the same algorithm fourier series based 2D DFT and CLEAN algorithm is used.
-After this the project looks into turning this into 3 dimensions and how this cuold be implemented.
+Image.txt is the input file for the simulated data 2D DFT script, which is 3 multivariate gaussians placed in a 100 by 100 image. vis1.txt and uvw.txt are the inputs for all real data scripts and are visibility and uvw matrixes from a snapshot from the Ver Large Array.